Emryse/XFrameJS/README.md

 ========

 A Simple JavaScript Framework(One JS File) helping to invoke API of JavaScript Object Between iframes(even different domains) on HTML5 page.

+xframe.js is just you want, a JavaScript AMD module.
+Use it in your html page.

+test/frame1.html is a demo page, open it with browser, and click the button.
+You can find the code is really simple.